 What Accommodations Can You Request?

 The ADA allows workers to request reasonable accommodations to help them perform their job duties.
 Reasonable accommodations change the work environment or how the company typically does things so that someone with a disability can work.
+If you have a mental health condition, some common accommodations you might request include:- Flexible work schedules: This could mean adjusting your hours to avoid peak stress times or allowing for breaks during the day.

 - Time off for treatment: Your employer may need to allow you time off without penalty to attend therapy sessions or doctor appointments.